sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 is_blog: false
 path: '/articles/2019/08/23/cqrs/'
 language: 'en'
+tags:
+  [
+    'cqrs',
-tags: ['cqrs', 'event sourcing', 'kafka', 'architecture']
+    'event sourcing',
+    'kafka',
+    'architecture',
+    'ddd',
+    'events',
+    'cdc',
+    'distributed systems',
+  ]
 category: 'Data Engineering'
 background: ''
 ---

 I'm working on a new project intended to replace a large —too large— monolith.

-To adapt to the evolving needs of the **business** (Customer Orders), boost the **Time To Market**, improve **traceability** and **communication** between teams, we settled in using a CQRS asynchronous architecture (but *without* Event Sourcing).
+To adapt to the evolving needs of the **business** (Customer Orders), boost the **Time To Market**, improve **traceability** and **communication** between teams, we settled in using a CQRS asynchronous architecture (but _without_ Event Sourcing).

 Long story short, it's not an easy task to "convert" everyone to the new way of thinking this imposes.
 Things people thought acquired must be re-questionned, re-challenged and new constraints arise (such as eventual consistency, or knowing if we should own a certain piece of data).
-I was *this* guy always saying "you can't do that", reminding the whys.
+I was _this_ guy always saying "you can't do that", reminding the whys.

 This kind of architecture forces us to put strong constraints and have limitations most of us didn't have before (with a classic backend + DB).
 It's not always a bad thing: it **reveals** things.
 We learned a lot about the domains themselves, always questionning their separations and their responsabilities.
 It makes us **understand the business**.

-Here, I'll talk about a use-case where we ~~wanted~~ needed to expose *not*-eventually-consistent (aka strongly-consistent) data to other services.
+Here, I'll talk about a use-case where we ~~wanted~~ needed to expose _not_-eventually-consistent (aka strongly-consistent) data to other services.
 CQRS has not to be eventually-consistent, but in our case, it was (because asynchronous).
-I can see some of you frowning because we should *accept* eventual-consistency, it's part of the life.
+I can see some of you frowning because we should _accept_ eventual-consistency, it's part of the life.
 Agreed.
 But..

 TOC